WorldAccent delivers high-quality Korean typesetting, either as a standalone service or combined with Korean translation.

 - In North Korea, guillemets tend to be used as quote marks while the use of quotation marks similar to those in English is more common in South Korea.

-- Korean is now mainly written in Hangul, the phonetic alphabet developed by Sejong the Great in the 15th century, but some 1800 Hanja (ideographic Chinese) characters are still taught in South Korean schools.
+- Korean these days is almost entirely written in Hangul, the phonetic alphabet developed by Sejong the Great in the 15th century, but some 1800 Hanja (ideographic Chinese) characters are still taught in South Korean schools.

 Korean typesetting, London project management and flawless communication